-It’s likely that you’re not going to keep the same pair of glasses forever.
+You’re likely not going to keep the same pair of glasses forever.
 Often, they break.
-And, sometimes, your vision changes, so your glasses need to be replaced with a new pair.
+Sometimes, your vision changes, so your glasses need to be replaced with a new pair.

 But what do you do with old glasses?
 Tossing them out feels like a waste — especially because glasses can sometimes cost you a small fortune.
-And glass and plastic pollution hurt the planet.
+Glass and plastic pollution also hurt the planet.

 Here are five things to do with old glasses instead of just throwing them away.

-There are tons of goodwill organizations that will take your used reading glasses, so long as they’re still in decent shape.
-Look for eyeglasses donations boxes at vision centers.
+Many Goodwill organizations will take your used reading glasses, so long as they’re still in decent shape.
+Look for eyeglasses donation boxes at vision centers.

 If your glasses are no longer wearable, however, the organizations will likely throw them out.
-So be sure that you’re only donating glasses that someone else could feasibly wear.
+So be sure you’re only donating glasses someone else could feasibly wear.

-If you want to make some money from giving your pair of frames away, you can also try to sell them online.
+If you want to make money from giving away your pair of frames, you can also try to sell them online.
 Check out online marketplaces like eBay or Preloved, where people buy and sell secondhand items.
+Webuyframes.com is another website where you can sell your old glasses.

-In 2017, plastics generation was 35.4 million tons in the United States, and landfills received 26.8 million of those tons.
-Meanwhile, glass generation in all products was 11.4 million tons in the United States, and Americans dispose of some 10 million tons of it each year — most of which ends up in the trash.
-Only about one-third of glass actually gets recycled.
+In 2018, plastics generation was 35.7 million tons in the United States, and landfills received 27 million tons.10 Meanwhile, glass generation in all products was 12.3 million tons in the United States, and only about 25% of glass products were recycled.8

 If your glasses are too broken to be redistributed, don’t just throw them out.
 Make sure that you put your old specs in the recycling bin.
-You can repurpose and reuse plastic and glass.
+This way, they won’t end up in landfills.

-Lions Clubs International has locations all across the country, where you can drop off your used glasses.
+Lions Clubs International has locations throughout the U.S. where you can drop off your used glasses.

 You may also find Lions Club Recycle for Sight donation boxes at optometrist offices, schools, and other public locations.
-The organization will take your gently used eyeglasses, clean them, and send them off to those in need in different countries around the world.
+The organization will take your gently used eyeglasses, clean them, and send them off to those in need in different countries worldwide.

 New Eyes for the Needy is a United Way Agency.